-RECOVERY showed that dexamethasone at a dose of 6mg once daily for ten days or until discharge (whichever happens earliest) provided a significant reduction in mortality.
+RECOVERY showed that a dose of 6mg dexamethasone once daily for ten days or until discharge (which ever happens earliest) provided a significant reduction in mortality.
 Combining the IL-6 inhibitor tocilizumab with low dose dexamethasone resulted in a further reduction in mortality.
 This raises the question whether simply increasing the dose of corticosteroid could confer a similar clinical benefit to that of adding tocilizumab, but at substantially lower cost.
 Of note, even with dexamethasone 6mg and tocilizumab, mortality remained high at 29%.
 Although other randomised clinical trials in critically ill COVID-19 patients have used higher doses of dexamethasone (20mg once daily for five days followed by 10mg once daily for a further five days) and reported clinical benefit, these doses have not been compared with the lower dose used in RECOVERY.
-There is, therefore, uncertainty regarding the optimal dose of corticosteroids in moderate to severe COVID-19.
-Uncertainty remains about whether higher doses of corticosteroids may provide additional benefit in adults with hypoxia hospitalised with COVID-19.
-On 11 May 2022 the Data Monitoring Committee recommended stopping recruitment of patients who require no oxygen or simple oxygen only at the time of randomisation due to safety concerns.
-The DMC encouraged continuing recruitment of patients who, at randomisation, require either non-invasive ventilation, invasive mechanical ventilation or ECMO.
-The eligibility criteria for this comparison were amended in line with this advice as an urgent safety measure (implemented on 13 May 2022).
+There is, therefore, uncertainty regarding the optimal dose of corticosteroids in moderate to severe COVID-19.Uncertainty remains about whether higher doses of corticosteroids may provide additional benefit in adults with hypoxia hospitalised with COVID-19.

-Unlike lower doses, higher doses (>15mg dexamethasone) would completely saturate cytosolic glucocorticoid receptors and have enhanced non-genomic effects.
-In conditions where rapid control of inflammatory processes are required, short-term, high to very high doses of corticosteroids are used e.g.
+Unlike lower doses, higher doses (>15mg dexamethasone) would completely saturate cytosolic glucocorticoid receptors and have enhanced non-genomic effects.20 In conditions where rapid control of inflammatory processes are required, short-term, high to very high doses of corticosteroids are used e.g.

-- Sepsis dexamethasone 7.5 15mg equivalent daily20 - ARDS: dexamethasone 20mg for five days followed by 10mg for five days21 - Bacterial meningitis: dexamethasone 40mg daily for four days22 - Tuberculous Meningitis dexamethasone 0.4mg/kg/day for 7 days then reducing over 8 weeks.23 - Rheumatoid arthritis flare: dexamethasone 120mg pulse therapy.24 - Community acquired pneumonia: dexamethasone 0.6mg/day for 2 days and methyl prednisolone 200mg /day then 80mg /day for 10 days.25
+- Sepsis 7.5 15mg dexamethasone equivalent daily21 - ARDS: 20mg dexamethasone for five days followed by 10mg for five days22 - Bacterial meningitis: 40mg dexamethasone daily for four days23 - Tuberculous Meningitis 0.4mg/k/day dexamethasone for 7 days then reducing over 8 weeks.24 - Rheumatoid arthritis flare: 120mg dexamethasone pulse therapy.25 - Community acquired pneumonia: 0.6mg/day dexamethasone for 2 days and methyl prednisolone 200m g /day then 80m g /day for 10 days.26